-Stationed in Shook’s Denver office, Eric has represented clients in forums throughout the country with cases involving a multitude of state laws.
+Stationed in Shook’s Denver office, Eric has represented clients in forums throughout the country with cases involving a multitude of state and federal laws.
 His experience includes mass tort matters consolidated into multidistrict litigation, as well as class action proceedings.
 Outside of the courtroom, Eric is well versed in using arbitration and other alternative dispute resolution mechanisms to expediently resolve high-stakes business disputes in a cost effective manner.

 Class Action - Trial Counsel.
-Eric is a member of a trial team retained to represent a national nursing-home chain in a previously certified class action headed to trial in Arkansas state court.
+Eric is a member of a trial team retained to represent a national nursing-home chain in a previously-certified class action headed to trial in Arkansas state court.
 In addition to assisting with various fact and expert witness development for trial, Eric has drafted several key motions, including a motion for decertification pending before the court (Arkansas).

 Product Liability Litigation.
 Eric supported the trial team in the defense of design defect, failure to warn and punitive damages claims against a pipe-component manufacturer, resulting in a complete defense verdict (New Jersey).

 Confidential JAMS Arbitration.
 Eric second-chaired the prosecution of a breach-of-contract and declaratory judgment action following the $1.3-billion sale of a global healthcare technology business unit.
 In addition to presenting evidence during the seven-day hearing, Eric managed all aspects of the case work-up, including numerous depositions and the production of large volumes of documents and electronically stored information on an expedited schedule (California).

 Confidential Arbitration.
 Eric defended a client in a commercial dispute involving claims of lost revenue and lost business value exceeding $240 million.
 Eric assisted in the presentation of numerous witnesses at a two-week hearing, drafted pre- and post- arbitration briefs involving several issues of first impression, and also assisted with all aspects of discovery, including marshalling millions of pages of electronically-stored information (North Dakota).

 Confidential Mediation.
-Eric helped to resolve contract and consumer protection claims in a commercial dispute involving alleged losses of more than $30 million.
+Eric helped to resolve contract and consumer protection claims in a business dispute involving alleged losses of more than $30 million.
 Eric helped identify key legal issues and develop factual evidence leading to a favorable pre-litigation resolution (South Carolina).

 Medical Device Litigation.
 Eric helped research and draft a winning summary judgment motion for a client in a case alleging various product defects related to a surgical stapler used in a gastric bypass revision surgery (Minnesota).

 Automotive and Commercial Vehicle Litigation.
 Eric supported the trial team in a case involving allegations that faulty brakes were responsible for a school bus crash where Plaintiffs sought to recover in excess of $50 million in economic damages.
 Following an eight-week trial, the jury returned a full defense verdict.
 Gleason v.
 Bendix Commercial Vehicle Sys.
 (Missouri).

 Working with Experts under the Amended Federal Rules, Tort Academy (December 2013).